ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_managedgateway.rst

 .. code:: java
-	// Last parameter represents the device action support ManagedGateway.sendManageRequest(3600, true, true);
+	// Last parameter represents the device action support managedGateway.sendManageRequest(3600, true, true);

 Once the support is informed to the DM server, the server then forwards the device action requests to the device.

 **2. Create the Device Action Handler**

-In order to support the device action, the device needs to create a handler and add it to ManagedGateway.
+In order to support the device action, the device needs to create a handler and add it to managedGateway.
 The handler must extend a DeviceActionHandler class and provide implementation for the following methods:

 .. code:: java